 - computational skills to manage data and potentially to create scientific models and simulations

 Getting relevant work experience is important and many employers look for graduates with research experience in either an industrial or an academic laboratory in addition to their academic qualifications.

 A number of companies offer year in industry placements which can be an excellent way of getting some really in-depth training, experience and skills.

 Summer placements, internships and informal work experience or shadowing are other good ways of gaining experience.
 Some larger companies offer structured summer placement or insight programmes, while others can be contacted directly to enquire about informal opportunities.

-You can also gain valuable experience through summer research placements in universities and even doing specialist undergraduate modules or research projects can help to develop and demonstrate a relevant skillset.
+You can also gain valuable experience through summer research placements in universities.
+Even doing specialist undergraduate modules or research projects can help to develop and demonstrate a relevant skill set.